Kawtious/Kawtious/README.md

 When I'm not tinkering with code, I'm usually daydreaming about dragons, the majestic, fire-breathing kind, and creating in spaces where imagination and technology overlap.
 If you notice a fondness for scales, claws, and cozy fantasy vibes, that's very much intentional

-You can find my work here on GitHub, as well as on my website at https://zarkforge.xyz, where I share what I'm currently forging<br>
+You can find my work here on GitHub, as well as on my website at https://zarkforge.xyz, where I share what I'm currently forging.
 Feel free to explore, poke around, or say hi